WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 0.5 to 0.6
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 0.6 you should run :samp:`./manage.py syncdb` and
+On upgrade to version 0.6, you should run :samp:`./manage.py syncdb` and
 :samp:`./manage.py setupgroups --move` to setup access control as described
-in installation section.
+in the installation section.

 Upgrade from 0.6 to 0.7
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 0.7 you should run :samp:`./manage.py syncdb` to setup new tables and :samp:`./manage.py rebuild_index` to build index for fulltext search.
+On upgrade to version 0.7, you should run :samp:`./manage.py syncdb` to setup new tables and :samp:`./manage.py rebuild_index` to build the index for fulltext search.

 Upgrade from 0.7 to 0.8
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 0.8 you should run :samp:`./manage.py syncdb` to setup
+On upgrade to version 0.8, you should run :samp:`./manage.py syncdb` to set up
 new tables, :samp:`./manage.py setupgroups` to update privileges setup and
 :samp:`./manage.py rebuild_index` to rebuild index for fulltext search.

 Upgrade from 0.8 to 0.9
 ~~~~~~~~~~~~~~~~~~~~~~~

-On upgrade to version 0.9 file structure has changed.
+On upgrade to version 0.9, file structure has changed.
 You need to move :file:`repos` and :file:`whoosh-index` to :file:`weblate` folder.
 Also running :samp:`./manage.py syncdb`, :samp:`./manage.py setupgroups` and :samp:`./manage.py setuplang` is recommended to get latest updates of